djoleglc/djoleglc/README.md

 - 👋 Hi, I’m @djoleglc
 - 👀 I’m interested in Statistics and Finance
 - 🌱 I’m currently learning Financial Engineering
-- 💞️ I’m looking to collaborate on derivative pricing
+- 💞️ I’m looking to collaborate on derivative pricing and machine learning projects with application on Finance
-- 📫 How to reach me giovanni.lacagnina@epfl.ch
+- 📫 How to reach me giovanni.lacagnina@epfl.ch - giova.lacagnina22@gmail.com

 <!---